sh-tney/hillmanLab-utilities/docs/squeakbasic.md

+---
+title: Analyzing Audio with DeepSqueak
+layout: template
+filename: squeakbasic.md
+---

-# Using your DeepSqueak Network
+# Analyzing Audio with DeepSqueak

 **links to deepsqueak page**

 This is a short guide intended to walk someone through the process of using a DeepSqueak network (which has already been prepared) to analyze new sound clips.
 To see how to train your own custom network, see ***link***.